kelvinsjk/mathlifier/packages/mathlifier/README.md

 **Breaking change**.
 We still believe in this opinion as it makes our output more mobile-friendly.
-However, our original approach of using an inline-style makes it hard for the css Cascade to override for power users.
+However, our original approach of using an inline-style makes it hard for css cascade overrides for power users.

 We recommend adding the following css rule to replicate the previous behavior.